iambouali/p1radup/README.md

 - **Output Format:** The processed URLs are saved to an output file, preserving the original URL structure while removing redundant query parameters.

+- **Soft Mode:** Introducing a "soft mode" option (-s/--soft-mode flag) allows users to keep duplicate query parameters in different paths and the same hostname.
+This enable users to preserve duplicates if needed.

 ## Usage

 ### Prerequisites